Justin Gaethje Net Worth, Career Earnings & Endorsement Deals

 Ever since Justin Gaethje signed for the UFC, he has gradually earned more money as his career has progressed.
 For his first UFC fight against Michael Johnson in The Ultimate Fight (TUF), ‘The Highlight’ was paid around $302,500.

 Compare Gaethje’s UFC debut purse to his recent fights.
-For his UFC 155-pound clash last time out with Rafael Fiziev at UFC 286, Gaethje reportedly pocketed around $520,000.
+For his UFC 155-pound clash last time out with Dustin Poirier at UFC 291, Gaethje reportedly pocketed around $700,000.
 This emphasizes just how big of a star the American is and how much of a draw he is to MMA fans all around the world.

 The biggest purse of Justin Gaethje’s career to date in the UFC came in his UFC Lightweight Title bout against Khabib Nurmagomedov at UFC 254.
 The Arizona man pocketed somewhere in the region of $1,227,500 in total, taking into account his base salary, win bonus, sponsorship earnings, gate and his share of the pay-per-view (source: mmasalaries.com).